the-shop/VagrantLAMP/README.md

 ## About the box

 This repository is currently set up for local development and it utilizes [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) provider to emulate production environment on Windows, OSX and Linux (note that it has been tested just on Linux and OSX).
+If you have preinstalled Vagrant or VirtualBox, make sure you update to latest versions

 You should [read more on Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html) if you're not familiar with it before you proceed.

 Installed on the box:
   * PHP 7.1